Rose Atoll

+The nearly square atoll is one of the smallest in the world, measuring only 2.6 × 2.7 km.
+It is also the only atoll of the Samoan Islands.
+(Swains Island is also an atoll, but only politically part of American Samoa, not geographically.)

+Rose Atoll is quite isolated, the closest island to it being Taʻū, 140 km to the WNW.

 History

 The earliest Western sighting was June 13, 1722, during the voyage of Jacob Roggeveen, who called it Vuil Eiland "useless island."
 The name Rose Island comes from its sighting by Louis de Freycinet in 1819.
 He named it after his wife Rose.
 While the second woman to circumnavigate the globe, Rose de Freycinet was the first to tell her tale.
 In his official report Louis de Freycinet records that 'I named Rose Island, from the name of someone who is extremely dear to me'.
 Soon afterwards, in 1824, it was seen by the expedition under Otto von Kotzebue, who named it Kordinkov after his First Lieutenant.

+Apollo 10 returned to Earth in the ocean near Rose Atoll on May 26, 1969.
+The three astronauts were treated to a lavish welcome at Pago Pago International Airport before being flown to Hawai’i.

+Protection

+The island was protected as the Rose Atoll National Wildlife Refuge in 1973 with 39,066 acre, only 20 acre of which is emergent.
+The wildlife refuge is managed by the United States Fish and Wildlife Service.

+Rose Atoll Marine National Monument is a United States National Monument covering 8,571,633 acre.
+It was established in 2009.
+At the signing of the order establishing the monument, President George W. Bush noted that "the waters surrounding the atoll are the home of many rare species, including giant clams and reef sharks—as well as an unusual abundance of rose-colored corals".
+The monument's marine areas were incorporated into the National Marine Sanctuary of American Samoa in 2014; they are co-managed by the Fish and Wildlife Service and the Office of National Marine Sanctuaries, a component of the National Oceanic and Atmospheric Administration (NOAA).